-With the world still grappling with the news of tennis legend Boris Becker’s bankruptcy, it’s perhaps time for you to brush up the bankruptcy basics.
-The former coach of the current world number 2 Novak Djokovic has lashed out on Twitter against the recent media reports of him being declared a bankrupt though.
-Reportedly, Becker has failed to pay millions of dollars in debt which paved the way for bankruptcy proceedings against him.
+With the world still grappling with the news of tennis legend Boris Becker’s bankruptcy, it’s perhaps time for you to brush up on the basics of bankruptcy.
+The former coach of the current number 2 tennis player in the world, Novak Djokovic has lashed out on Twitter against the recent media reports of him being declared bankrupt though.
+Reportedly, Becker failed to pay millions of dollars in debt paving the way for bankruptcy proceedings against him.
 The man who earned $130 million in his career took to the social media site to express how “surprised” and “disappointed” he was with the news doing rounds and also asserted that he had the means to pay off the debt.

 Bankruptcy among Celebs: Too Common?

-When exactly can you be declared a bankrupt?
+When exactly can you be declared bankrupt?
 When can bankruptcy proceedings be actually brought against you?
 When can you file for bankruptcy?
 We will explore answers in the course of the post.
-Read on to unravel.

 It’s Time to “Acknowledge”

 Red flags!
 Red flags!
-It is extremely important to resort to a through assessment of your personal finances from here onwards.
-Even if just two or three of the answers to the aforementioned questions are in an assertive you know that it’s time take charge of your finances.
+It is extremely important to resort to a thorough assessment of your personal finances from here onwards.
+Even if just two or three of the answers to the aforementioned questions are assertive you know that it’s time to take charge of your finances.

 You can either declare yourself bankrupt or else wait for the creditors to initiate proceedings (that’s what happened with Boris Becker).
 Both these ways of filing for bankruptcy have their own set of pros and cons to contend with.